 Board member: Cindy Agterberg

-“Creating a big house for Japanese art & culture, where I can support artists and craftsmen, learn more about Japanese arts & crafts, and practise kendo everyday was my dream.”
+“Creating a big house for Japanese art and culture, where I can support artists and craftsmen, learn more about Japanese arts & crafts, and practise kendo every day is my dream.”

 “I have a lot of Japanese musicians as friends.
 I host them in the Netherlands, and bring them on stage.
 My future dream is that every Japanese musician knows JACCU and wants to perform here.”